citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-server.md

   A step-by-step guide on setting up FXServer.
 ---

-FXServer is the name of the Cfx.re platform server.
-This page shows you how to run it.
+This page shows you how to run the Cfx.re platform server (also often named 'FXServer') on Windows or Linux.

 Having trouble running your server?
-Visit [server issues][server-issues], use the Discord [#fxserver-support][fxserver-support] channel or create a topic in the [Server Discussion][fxserver-support-category] sub-category on the forum.
+Check the [server issue FAQ][server-issues], use the Discord [#server-talk][fxserver-support] channel ,or create a topic in the [Server Discussion][fxserver-support-category] sub-category on the forum.

 ## Before you begin
-Make sure you have registered a license key on the [Cfx.re Keymaster](https://keymaster.fivem.net/) service.
-You need to have the IP match the *public* IP on which you're going to *first* use the key.
-Afterwards, the key can be used on any IP, but only on one server at a time.
+If you haven't done so yet, register a free license key on the [Cfx.re Keymaster](https://keymaster.fivem.net/).

+When asked for an IP, the IP should be the *public* IP on which you're going to *first* use the key.
+Afterwards, the key can be used for a single server instance on any IP.

 ## Ultimate easy setup guide
 ![pic](/server-setup/header.png)
 ### Windows
 #### Download the server
-1. Download and install [Visual C++ Redistributable 2019][vcredist] or newer.
-2. Go to the [artifacts server][windows-artifacts].
+1. Go to the [Windows server build listing][windows-artifacts] ('artifacts' listing, as in 'build artifacts').
-3. Download the latest recommended build.<br>
+2. Download the latest recommended build.<br>
    ![pic](/server-setup/windows-step-2.png)
-4. Open the `server.zip` you just downloaded.<br>
+3. Open the `server.zip` you just downloaded.<br>
    ![pic](/server-setup/windows-step-3.png)
-5. Extract it somewhere you want to store it.
-We'll pick `C:\FXServer\artifact`.<br>
+4. Extract it somewhere you want to store it.
+We'll pick `C:\FXServer\server`.<br>
    ![pic](/server-setup/windows-step-4a.png)<br>
    ![pic](/server-setup/windows-step-4b.png)
-6. Open the folder you just extracted it to.
+5. Open the folder you just extracted it to.
 It should look a little like this:<br>
    ![pic](/server-setup/windows-step-5.png)

 #### Start the server